Daniel Camarena: San Diego Padres

-On July 8, 2021, Camarena hit a grand slam off Washington Nationals pitcher Max Scherzer, sparking a comeback from an 8–2 deficit which resulted in a 9–8 victory for the Padres.
+On July 8, 2021, Camarena hit a grand slam off Washington Nationals pitcher Max Scherzer, sparking a comeback from an 8–0 deficit which resulted in a 9–8 victory for the Padres.
 This made Camarena the first MLB relief pitcher to hit a grand slam since Don Robinson in 1985, and the first pitcher to hit a grand slam for his first career hit since Bill Duggleby of the Philadelphia Phillies in 1898, and the second Padres pitcher since Mike Corkins who hit one off the Reds in 1970.
 Camarena would appear in 6 major league games for San Diego, posting a 9.64 ERA with 7 strikeouts.
 On October 30, Camarena was outrighted off of the 40-man roster and elected free agency on November 7.

 On January 26, 2022, Camarena re-signed with the Padres on a minor league contract.
 On April 7, Camarena was released by the Padres.
-Camarena re-signed with the Padres organization on a new minor league contract on April 14 before he was placed on the 60-day injured list on April 19 after undergoing Tommy John surgery.
+Camarena re-signed with the Padres organization on a new minor league contract on April 14 before he was placed on the 60-day injured list on April 19 after undergoing Tommy John surgery He became a free agent following the season on November 6.

+On December 29, 2023, Camarena re-signed with the Padres on a minor league contract.
+He split the 2024 campaign between the rookie-level Arizona Complex League Padres, Single-A Lake Elsinore Storm, High-A Fort Wayne TinCaps, San Antonio, and El Paso.
+In 32 appearances (9 starts) for the five affiliates, Camarena struggled to a combined 1-9 record and 7.74 ERA with 42 strikeouts across 59 1/3 innings pitched.
+He elected free agency following the season on November 4, 2024.

+Tecolotes de los Dos Laredos

+On June 1, 2025, Camarena came out of retirement to sign with the Tecolotes de los Dos Laredos of the Mexican League.
+In five appearances (four starts) for Dos Laredos, he struggled to an 0-2 record and 9.45 ERA with nine strikeouts across 13 1/3 innings pitched.
+Camarena was released by the Tecolotes on July 5.

+Diablos Rojos del México

+On July 9, 2025, Camarena signed with the Diablos Rojos del México of the Mexican League.

+Coaching career

+On January 17, 2025, Camarena was hired by the San Diego Padres to serve as a pitching coach for their rookie-level affiliate, the Arizona Complex League Padres.